DSDA-Blue-Suede-Shoes/event-publisher/README.md

 The project is in reasonable usability and documentation state, but not super robust against errors.

+_Technical note_
+Firefox is used as platform for the web automations by Selenium.
+Have it installed, or change the settings and get the driver for the browser you want.

 ## Setting up
 Get a Python environment, e.g. a virtual one: